-Ok back on topic, so round nose boards are born from the classic surf long board, so why they are so popular if we are mostly paddle boarding on lakes?
+So if round nose boards are born from the classic surf long board, so why they are so popular if we are mostly paddle boarding on lakes?

 Great question!
 It really comes down to building the first SUP boards and the materials that were available.
 At the time there was not SUP blanks, blanks are the raw foam core of a paddle board or surfboard.
 The largest surfboards at the time where tandem surf boards.
 Tandem surfing was made famous back in the early 1900’s be the legendary Duke Kahanamoku who was also a Olympic Swimmer.
 Tandem surfing also made a big resurgence in the 1960’s and 19070’s when shows lIke Gidget were popular on television.

-Pointy Nose Paddle Boards
+Pointed Nose Paddle Boards